 Repairing the internet connection

-- Enter the Windows Safe Mode with Networking by restarting the computer and pressing the F8 button until a beeping sound will be heard.
-Choose the desired choice using the keyboard arrows and press on Enter to select.
+- Enter the Windows Safe Mode with Networking by restarting the computer and pressing the F8 button until a beeping sound is heard.
+Choose the desired choice using the keyboard arrows and press Enter to select.

 - When the desktop loads, press the Start/Windows button and navigate to Internet Options, found inside the famous Control Panel.

 - Now click on the Connections tab and go to LAN Settings.